chintanp/weather_station/angulared/README.md

 2. Download angular-seed from https://github.com/angular/angular-seed/tree/v0.10.x  -- This is the old version of angular-seed.

 3. Locate the file /scripts/web-server.js and replace with the one provided here.
+Change the file /app/js/controller.js with the one provided here.
+Change file /app/index.html with the one provided here.

 4. Run node /scripts/web-server.js to run the server from the base directory.
 This server up all the pages and also retrieves data from the datalogger.